kbtran93/R-Case-Studies/README.md

-This is where I store my small case studies during my R Training
+Small case studies with R